aishwaryaprabhat/Flask/README.md

 	- Web server doesn't respond with data, responds with resources instead
 	- Interactions are stateless

 ### What are resources in REST?
 Resources are basically abstractions that encapsulate data.
 Its a way of thinking about data and how the server and user use it for interaction. `GET /item/chair` is retrieving the chair resource

+### Give an example to explain what is meant by stateless in REST?
+- A user logs into web application
+- Server does not keep track of requests and responses related to the login and thus does not know that the user is logged in
+- The web application must send enough data to identify the user in every request or else the server won't associate the request with the user
+- In the same way, the server must be programmed to associate every request to the specific user

+###